-Our breadth of connections include: Service, Education & Adventure (SEA), Washington State Parks, OASIS, South Whidbey Tilth, Orca Network, Langley Whale Center, Whidbey Audubon Society, Friends of Whidbey State Parks, South Whidbey Elementary School, Young Women Empowered, Whidbey Institute, and Whidbey Camono Land Trust.
+Our breadth of connections include: Service, Education & Adventure (SEA), Washington State Parks, South Whidbey Tilth, Orca Network, Langley Whale Center, Whidbey Audubon Society, Friends of Whidbey State Parks, South Whidbey Elementary School, Young Women Empowered, Whidbey Institute, and Whidbey Camono Land Trust.

 Calyx works in collaboration with the following organizations:

 Service, Education & Adventure

 Calyx is the central program of its fiscal sponsor, Service, Education & Adventure (SEA), a 501c3 not-for-profit.
 Since 2006, SEA has created and collaborated with partner organizations to provide outdoor, nature connected, service and adventure education in and around Puget South, and the greater Salish Sea, for more than 2000 students and educators.